 The MOF has put in place a Program Manager, who is responsible for the coordination and management of the implementation of the program.
 The Program Manager is responsible for collecting this information and documentation on the part of the MOF.
 The Program Manager coordinates activities within the Ministry of Finance, via the Joint working group, which has been established to coordinate relations with multilateral institutions.

 The data on the outcome indicator target relating to the public sector balance will be provided by the MOF through the Treasury/MOF.
 The indicators related to increased tax revenue will be provided by the MOF through the Tax Administration of Jamaica and the Jamaica Customs Administration official reports.
 Indicators related to quality expenditure will be provided by the MOF trough the Treasury and the Public Entities Division (PED).
 Indicators related to National Insurance Scheme will be provided by NIS.

+For data collection, it will be necessary to identify all sources/ systems and responsible parties where the information will be collected from, in order to create a direct link with the corresponding organizations’ supervisors, through the creation of institutional mechanisms, to easily collect the information in waves or periodically according to the chronogram described in table 2.
+In the case of the taxes and Large and Medium Taxpayers, the information will be provided by the Tax Administration of Jamaica (TAJ) specific divisions in charge of one of the five main taxes included in the Program result matrix.
+The Public Entities Division (PED) will be the link to collect information about the Public Bodies and about the actuarial deficit of the National Insurance Fund.
+The Department of Statistics of the Ministry of Education will be the source to collect information about the pension claims.

+The information will be registered in a spreadsheet model, comprising all the information periodically collected and all corresponding indicators presented in the result matrix; which will provide on time the indicators’ progress.
+The information will be consolidated yearly and evaluations comparing the targets and the progress will be carried out, including explanations every time distortion occurs.

+Additionally, on a quarterly basis, the Program Manager will carry out interviews with the responsible parties to review the information collection and to evaluate targets presenting deviations, as well as, possible actions to mitigate the deviations.
+Finally, surveys among the main stakeholders will be carried out, especially for the Large and Medium taxpayer as well as the Public Bodies, in order to evaluate the impacts of the Program’s policies on these stakeholders.